tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 In simple terms, a wide pullback is a pullback having possibly more than two arrows pointing to the same object.

-In more obscure terms, let $E$ be a set, and let $E^\rhd$ be the category where a distinguished new object $\infty$ has be forcefully rendered a terminal object; a $E$-ary wide pullback in $\cal C$ is a limit of a diagram $E^\rhd \to \cal C$.
+In more obscure terms, let $E$ be a set, and let $E^\rhd$ be the category where a distinguished new object $\infty$ has been forcefully rendered a terminal object; a $E$-ary wide pullback in $\cal C$ is a limit of a diagram $E^\rhd \to \cal C$.

-The characterisation of analytic functors in terms of weak preservation of wide pullbacks was first showed by Joyal in his "*Foncteurs analytiques*"; the proof of the equivalence will occupy the entire lecture, and it comes from a more modern presentation of this idea in Adamek-Velebil that is purely elementary, in the sense that it relies on elementary category theory and it is quite straightforward.
+The characterisation of analytic functors in terms of weak preservation of wide pullbacks was first shown by Joyal in his "*Foncteurs analytiques*".

+The proof will occupy the entire lecture, and it comes from a more modern presentation of this idea in Adamek-Velebil that is purely elementary, in the sense that it relies on elementary category theory and is pretty straightforward.

 ### Canonical decomposition and examples

 Since $\text{Lan}_J$ is a left adjoint, it is evident that $\text{Lan}_J(f \sqcup g) \cong \text{Lan}_J f \sqcup \text{Lan}_J g$, so that the class of analytic functors is close under finite (and in fact, arbitrarily large) coproducts.
 More importantly, the analytic functor associated to $f\sqcup g$ is just the coproduct of the analytic functors $F=\text{Lan}_Jf$ and $G=\text{Lan}_Jg$.

-Thus, in order to completely understand analytic functors, it is enough to understand the $\sqcup$-indecomposable objects of $\bf Spc$.
+Thus, to completely understand analytic functors, it is enough to understand the $\sqcup$-indecomposable objects of $\bf Spc$.
 Such indecomposable objects can be characterised.

 **Proposition** (Canonical decomposition of a species).
 Every combinatorial species $f : {\bf P} \to {\bf Set}$ splits into a countable sequence of $\sqcup$-indecomposable objects, unique up to reordering: the *canonical decomposition* of $f$.